Givenness: Exceptions

-Two individuals who spend a lot of time together or have many shared experiences can more easily latch onto one another's givenness in their discourse.
-However, when this phenomenon is relied upon in future or ongoing conversations, deficits in information can begin to develop, and as a result, it becomes difficult to assess givenness in the context of new conversations.
+Two individuals who spend a lot of time together or have many shared experiences can more easily latch onto each other's givenness in their discourse.
+However, when that phenomenon is relied upon in future or ongoing conversations, deficits in information can begin to develop, and as a result, it becomes difficult to assess givenness in the context of new conversations.